-In this study, tribulus did not raise testosterone levels or strength or muscle mass when it was given to young men for a month.
-That study used 450 mg of tribulis.
+In this study, 450 mg of tribulus did not raise testosterone levels or strength or muscle mass when it was given to young men for a month.
 GenF20 plus only has 80 mg.
 It could be that the extract used in GenF20 Plus is more concentrated (which would mean less is needed) but we would need research to test this.

-It's scientific name is Astragalus membranaceus.
-Other products I've looked at that contained Astragalus include:
+Its scientific name is Astragalus membranaceus.
+Other reviewed supplements containing astragalus include:

 Colostrum is a milk-like substance produced by humans and animals shorty after giving birth.
 It has many different growth factors and is used to nourish babies.
 Colostrum powder is the powdered version of this liquid.